-- A title page including your name, advisor's name, date.
+- A title page including your name and the date.

 - A statement of the purpose of the project and its value within the discipline chosen.